SFP communication with an RTDS MMC simulator

 How to generate the design and bitstream

-The provided Vivado project uses the port SFP2 (DOWN 1).
-If you want to use SFP0 (UP) or SFP1 (DOWN 0) for the SFP communication:
+In the provided Vivado project, the SFP communication uses port SFP2 (DOWN 1).
+To use SFP0 (UP) and/or SFP1 (DOWN 0) instead:

 - In the Vivado block design, double-click on the IX IP.